What Is 1/3 of 16?

 Sometimes numbers click better when you can see them.
 Imagine a 16-inch ruler.
 Now divide it into three equal sections.
 Each section measures 5 1/3 inches.
 Or picture a pizza cut into 16 slices shared among three people—each person gets 5 slices, with one slice left to split three ways.
 These mental images transform abstract arithmetic into tangible reality.

 You can also think of it as repeated subtraction: 16 minus 3 is 13, minus 3 is 10, minus 3 is 7, minus 3 is 4, minus 3 is 1.
-You subtracted 3 five times with 1 remaining.
 That's 5 groups of 3, plus 1/3 of another group.
+In practice, you subtracted 3 five times with 1 remaining.
 Same answer, different path.

 Common Pitfalls (and How to Avoid Them)